emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ![](/media/media/image237.png)

-Energy Logserver has the ability to create security dashboards from data found in SOAR, such as statistics.
+ITRS Log Analytics has the ability to create security dashboards from data found in SOAR, such as statistics.
 It has the ability to create and configure master views from extracted SOAR data.

 An example of an API request retrieving data:
 ```bash